rui-batista/SAML.PoC/README.md

 This project is a collection of *proof of concept* implementations of SSO with SAML protocols for various versions of .NET frameworks.

-The first implementation uses ITfoxtec to implement SAML and follows a post from [morioh.com](https://morioh.com/).
+The first implementation uses ITfoxtec to implement SAML and follows a post from [morioh.com](https://morioh.com/p/78ee005c07cc).
-For this inplementation, project SAML.PoC.IdP plays the role of a (very) simple IdP (Identity Provider) and prject SAML.PoC.SP1 the role of a basic .NET MVC service provider.
+For this inplementation, project SAML.PoC.IdP plays the role of a (very) simple IdP (Identity Provider) and project SAML.PoC.SP1 the role of a basic .NET MVC service provider.

-WIP: The second implementation uses Keycloak asa docker composition, with mysql as data store, as Identoty Provider, and the project SAML.PoC.SP2 as a .NET MVC Service Provider.
+WIP: The second implementation uses Keycloak as Identity Provider, and the project SAML.PoC.SP2 as a .NET MVC Service Provider.

 TODO: The third implmentation will use WIF (Windows Identity Foundation) to implmement SAML.

 TODO: The fourth implmentation will use OWIN (Open Web Interface for .NET) to implement SAML.

-This is a Work in Progress that will be updated as I work trough the planned implementations, and I will try to document all configurations and problems found.
+This is a Work in Progress that will be updated as I work trough the planned implementations.
+I will try to document all configurations and problems found.

 ---